Annabelle Broom, the Unhappy Witch

 School House Rock, Jr. Rising Stars Youth Cast

 January 24th at 9:30am and 12:30pm

 Based on the ever-popular, Emmy-award-winning 1970s cartoons, this fast-paced musical teaches lessons with clever, catchy tunes.
 School House Rock, Live! follows Tom, a young schoolteacher, who is nervous about his first day of teaching.
 He tries to relax by watching TV, when various characters representing facets of his personality emerge from the set and show him how to win his students over with imagination and music.
-Memorable songs as “Just a Bill,” “Lolly, Lolly, Lolly” and “Conjunction Junction” bring his lesson plans vividly to life.
+Memorable songs such as “Just a Bill,” “Lolly, Lolly, Lolly,” and “Conjunction Junction” bring his lesson plans vividly to life.
 This show will run approximately 60 mins.
 Rising Stars Workshop performed by students ages 7 and up.
 This show is perfect for K-6th grade audiences.
 Tickets are $5 each.

 Dr. Seuss’s, The Cat in the Hat

 February 28th at 9:30am and 12:30pm

 From the moment his tall, red-and-white-striped hat appears around the door, Sally and her brother know that The Cat in the Hat is the funniest, most mischievous cat that they have ever met.
 With the trickiest of tricks and the craziest of ideas, he is certainly loads of fun.
 He turns a rainy afternoon into an amazing adventure… but what will their mother find when she gets home…?
 This show will run approximately 45 mins.
 Adult and youth cast.
 Perfect for grades K- 4th.
 Tickets are $5 each.

 Rumpelstiltskin and the Game of the Name, The Musical

 May 9th at 9:30am and 12:30pm